staart/staart.js.org/content/ui/getting-started.md

 This is because the default API key given in Staart UI will **not** work on your frontend, it's domain-restricted.

-The Staart backend has a public rate limit, but it's a good idea to add an API key here with domain restrictions for your frontend app -- so, as soon as you're up and running, use the UI to create an API key and add it back here.
+Staart API has a public rate limit, but it's a good idea to add an API key here with domain restrictions for your frontend app -- so, as soon as you're up and running, use the UI to create an API key and add it back here.

 ## Build and run server